shekaushik/axios-crud/README.md

 ## Features

 - Create,update and delete personal information
-- Easy-to-use interface for manageing date
+- Easy-to-use interface for managing date
 - Use React hooks for state management
 - Use Axios for data retrieval and management